-Further knowledge of the resources of the deep sea requires targeted research.
+Further knowledge of the resources of the deep sea would benefit from targeted research.
 One area of research covers determination of seabed properties, which is very well in line with the needs of companies trying to asses the possibilities of developing a proper business plan.

-Further research of technologies to explore and exploit at deep sea is needed, and a mutual effort would speed up this process.
+Further research into technologies to explore and exploit at deep sea is needed, and a mutual effort would speed up this process.
 In addition, sharing of existing technology such as robotic equipment would e.g. help the process of mapping the seabed and marine resources in general.

 The final general trend, which will be overlapping with cooperation and coordination below, is the ability of research to move closer to the market, including shortening product maturing time.
-To achieve this, the research community and businesses need to improve their ability to communicate together.
-Other initiatives to bring about this change could be the sharing of information through publicly available databases.
+To achieve this, the research community and businesses would benefit from improving their ability to communicate together.
+Other initiatives to bring about this change could be the sharing of information through publicly available databases